-Item 4 is a proposal to grant Matt Spencer 480,000 performance rights under the Company's Long Term Incentive Plan as part of the FY2020-FY2023 LTIP grant.
+Item 4 is a proposal to grant Matt Spencer 185,000 performance rights under the Company's Long Term Incentive Plan as part of the FY2021-FY2024 LTIP grant.

-The Board's intention is to move towards a target having the number of rights outstanding under the Long Term Incentive Plan (over any three year period) equal to around 5% of issued capital.
-The total performance rights to be granted to all participants in the Long Term Incentive Plan for the FY2020-FY2023 LTIP grant will be approximately 2.6 million rights (among 12 participants).
-The number of performance rights to be granted to the CEO & Managing Director from that amount was selected so as to provide a total remuneration mix for the CEO & Managing Director that was weighted towards long term "at-risk" remuneration.
+The Board's intention is to move towards a target of having the number of rights outstanding under the Long Term Incentive Plan (over any three year period) equal to around 5% of issued capital.
+The total performance rights to be granted to all participants in the Long Term Incentive Plan for the FY2021-FY2024 LTIP grant will be 1.375 million rights (among 12 participants).
+(This is a reduction from the 2.66 million rights granted in the prior year under the Long Term Incentive Plan for FY2020-FY2023).

+In addition, the number of performance rights to be granted to the CEO and Managing Director was selected so as to provide a long term incentive (when valued using the share price taken around the date of this Notice of Annual General Meeting) that represents around 50% to 60% of total remuneration for the CEO and Managing Director.
+This is to ensure his total remuneration mix is weighted towards long term "at-risk" remuneration.

-The Board believes that the offer of performance rights under the FY2020-FY2023 LTIP grant is an important part of the CEO and Managing Director's remuneration and provides alignment with the pursuit of the long-term shareholder value.
-The award of performance rights means that the actual value (if any) of shares Matt Spencer will receive from this grant is not determined until the end of the threeyear performance period and will depend on the extent to which the two performance conditions are achieved, and (if vesting occurs) the share price at the time shares are provided to him.
+The Board believes that the offer of performance rights under the FY2021-FY2024 LTIP grant is an important part of the CEO and Managing Director's remuneration and provides alignment with the pursuit of long-term shareholder value.
+The award of performance rights means that the actual value (if any) of shares Matt Spencer will receive from this grant is not determined until the end of the three year performance period and will depend on the extent to which the two performance conditions are achieved, and (if vesting occurs) the share price at the time shares are provided to him.

-The terms that apply to the FY2020-FY2023 LTIP grant are described below.
+The terms that apply to the FY2021-FY2024 LTIP grant are described below.